Black Liberation Army: Anarchist sympathies

 Following the collapse of the BLA, some members — including Ashanti Alston, Donald Weems (a.k.a.
 Kuwasi Balagoon), and Ojore Lutalo — became outspoken proponents of anarchism.
 Weems died in prison of an AIDS-related disease in 1986.
 Alston remains active in prison support and other activist circles.
-Lutalo was released from prison in 2009 after serving 28 years on charges related to a shootout with a drug dealer in 1981 (and parole violation stemming from his conviction for a 1975 bank robbery), during which time he was punished with solitary confinement for receiving anarchist literature.
-While incarcerated, the Anarchist Black Cross Federation gave him support.
+Lutalo was released from prison in 2009 after serving 28 years on charges related to a shootout with a drug dealer in 1981 (and parole violation stemming from his conviction for a 1975 bank robbery), during which time he was punished with solitary confinement because of his associations with the BLA and the Anarchist Black Cross Federation.

 On January 26, 2010, Lutalo was arrested for endangering public transportation while on an Amtrak train to New Jersey, after attending the Anarchist Book Fair in Los Angeles, being mistakenly identified as making terrorist threats on his cell phone.
 The charge was dropped for lack of evidence, and Lutalo settled a suit against the city of La Junta, Colorado, where his arrest was made, for an undisclosed amount.